Staying safe from falls

 Did you know that if you are active you are less likely to have a fall, and less likely to break bones if you do fall?
 Download our Fall Stop Leaflet here.
 It has lots of tips on staying safe from falls and local contact numbers for organisations who can help you.

 Be physically active every day, don’t sit for long periods; get up and walk around.
 Even gentle exercise like walking can make a difference and some activity classes are especially designed to help improve your balance and strength, for example Tai Chi.

-Stay Strong Stay Steady community classes are available across the county - click here to download the leaflet.
-For information about activities and classes in your area, visit the Zing Somerset website or contact Age UK Somerset.
+Stay Strong Stay Steady community classes are available across the county – click here to download the Leaflet.
+For information about activities and classes in your area or contact Age UK Somerset.

-If you have concerns about your balance speak to your doctor or complete the Falls Risk Assessment Tool which you can download here.
-It will guide you to getting the right help so you stay independent.
-You can also contact Somerset Partnership's Integrated Rehabilitation Service.
+If you have concerns about your balance or if you are having falls speak to your doctor, it’s important to get support to stay independent.
+You can also contact Somerset Partnership’s Integrated Rehabilitation Service.